Michael and I flew into Los Angeles International Airport LAX, May 16, 2009. We changed planes in Denver and flew over the Grand Canyon.

 We drove straight to Sequoia National Park.
 The trees!
-We drove up Interstate 5 and went through Bakersfield and Visalia.
+We drove up Interstate 5 and went through Bakersfield.
 People here know how to get to the Park and gave us directions.
 It is 220 miles from the airport to Sequoia.

 I reserved a room at the Comfort Inn in Three Rivers outside Sequoia.
 Three Rivers is the gateway.

 Karen and I drove down from Kings Canyon in 1979.
 Michael and I drove up from Los Angeles.
 There is no road crossing Sequoia, so we left the same way we came in.

 It was one night at Sequoia.
 I recalled Michael saying 2 nights at the Grand Canyon was too much.

 The biggest Sequoias are in the Giant Forest.
 This is where the General Sherman tree is, the largest living thing on earth.
 We walked along the trail, and Michael spotted a deer.
 We saw bears.

 Sequoias are copperish.
 I looked through the green crowns into the blue sky.
 The air was still.
 No wind.